NeuroBench/neurobench/README.md

 ```

 ### Development
 If you clone the repo directly for development, poetry can be used to maintain a virtualenv consistent with a deployment environment.
-In the `algorithms_benchmarks` folder run:
+In the root directory run:
 ```
 poetry install
 poetry run pytest tests/
 ```

-Currently the end-to-end examples can be run from the `algorithms_benchmarks` folder via:
+Currently the end-to-end examples can be run from the root directory via:
 ```
 poetry run python neurobench/examples/dvs_gesture.py poetry run python neurobench/examples/gsc.py